-If you’ve been tempted by expensive supplements, teas or juice fasts on Instagram you may have realised these might not work well if you have IBS, or not at all.
+If you’ve been tempted by expensive supplements, teas or juice fasts on Instagram you may have realised these might not work well if you have IBS.

 Issues with detox diets

-Many of the influencer led diets are not backed by science (e.g. celery juice), or simply don’t work and exist to make people money.
+Many of the influencer led diets are not backed by science (e.g. celery juice), or simply don’t work.

 Juicing diet – cutting out all fibre from your gut may affect your transit time because of a lack of bulk in the stool, which can trigger constipation.
-Cutting out fibre may also reduce the prebiotic foods for the beneficial gut microbes such as lactobacillus and bifidobacteria, affecting the health of your gut microbiome.
+Cutting out fibre may also reduce the prebiotic foods for the beneficial gut microbes such as lactobacillus and bifidobacteria, which could affect the health of your gut microbiome.

-Colon cleanse – you may be temped to wash out your intestines to see if it helps to be cleaned from the inside.
-But there is limited positive evidence that this aids IBS symptoms in the long term.
+Colon cleanse (hydrotherapy) – you may be temped to wash out your intestines to see if this reduces IBS symptoms.
+It might sound tempting to be cleaned from the inside, but there is limited positive evidence that this aids IBS symptoms in the long term.
 We have a host of microbes living in our gut, and when we wash these away there is an opportunity for less helpful microbes to colonise our gut.

 So what can we do?